nwfsc-fram/boatnet/README.md

 4. Clone the repository: `git clone git@github.com:nwfsc-fram/boatnet.git`
 5. Install `lerna` globally: `npm install -g lerna`
-5. Run `lerna bootstrap` (handles the `yarn install` automatically.)
+6. Run `lerna bootstrap` (handles the `yarn install` automatically.)
+7. Run `lerna run build` (builds all apps and libraries.)
-6. (OPTIONAL) In windows, you should run this from a Visual Studio command prompt.
+8. (OPTIONAL) In windows, you should run this from a Visual Studio command prompt.
 This will install packages specified in packages.json. (re-run when other devs add packages to packages.json)
-7. Navigate to the project you need, e.g. `cd apps/dev-auth-proxy` and `yarn serve`
+9. Navigate to the project you need, e.g. `cd apps/dev-auth-proxy` and `yarn serve`
-8. See More specific `lerna` instructions below.
+10. See More specific `lerna` instructions below.

 ## Further Development Setup